Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Among qualified hitters in baseball, his batting average ranks 35th, his on-base percentage ranks 80th, and he is 124th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 33rd in batting average, 72nd in on-base percentage, and 126th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.